randomtruffles/Dominion_League/resources.md

 * **Black Market, Storyteller**: When you play Black Market or Storyteller during your Buy phase, you are not able to remove Coffers tokens from your mat.
 * **Blessed Village**: When you gain a Blessed Village during another player's turn, take The Field's Gift, The Forest's Gift, or The River's Gift, and choose to receive it now, the Boon is discarded during your next Clean-up phase instead of the very next Clean-up phase.
 * **Capitalism + Herbalist**: When you discard Herbalist from play, it can put itself onto your deck.
+* **Cargo Ship**: You cannot choose which copy of Cargo Ship (or card that played a Cargo Ship, leaving it there) to set aside a gained card on.
+This can matter with Throne Room, Way of the Mouse setting aside Cargo Ship, etc.
 * **Cavalry**: If you gain a Cavalry while resolving a card or gaining multiple cards at once (such as via overpaying for Stonemason), you do not return to your Action phase until you have finished resolving the card or gaining the cards.
 * **Coin of the Realm**: See **Snowy Village** below.
 * **Colonnade**: See **Basilica** above.